a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 ### Create Initial Folders & Files

-With those guidelines in mind, let's start by creating the folder layout for our application along with all `__init__.py` files.
+With those guidelines in mind, let's start by creating the folder layout for our application (and also create empty `__init__.py` files for each Python package).

 You can name your root folder whatever you like (represented by the top-level "." node below), or you can be just like me and use `flask_api_tutorial`.
 In most projects using the src-folder structure, the root folder and the folder containing the application code within the src-folder will have the same name.